Antioxidants and Aging

 Add fiber-rich beans to your diet three to four times a week.
 Fiber may help lower blood pressure, improve cholesterol, prevent constipation, and help digestion.
 And because you feel full longer, eating a diet high in fiber can help you lose weight.
 Top a salad with chickpeas or use beans in place of meat in soups.
 Beans contain complex carbohydrates to help regulate glucose levels, which is important for people with diabetes.

 The Value of Eating Vegetables

-Veggies contain fiber, phytonutrients, and loads of vitamins and minerals that may protect you from chronic diseases.
+Veggies contain fiber, phytonutrients, and loads of vitamins and minerals that may protect you from diseases.
 Dark, leafy greens contain vitamin K for strong bones.
 Sweet potatoes and carrots contain vitamin A, which helps keep eyes and skin healthy and protects against infection.
-Studies suggest having a serving of tomatoes or tomato products every day may prevent the DNA damage associated with the development of prostate cancer.
+Studies suggest having a serving of tomatoes or tomato products every day may prevent prostate cancer.

 Eat Like the Greeks